DataDog/datadog-cloudformation-macro/serverless/README.md

 ### Setting up X-Ray tracing using a predefined Lambda execution role

-To enable X-Ray tracing when you use a predefined Lambda execution role (i.e. created outside the CloudFormation template), e.g.
+Complete the following steps to enable X-Ray tracing when using a predefined Lambda execution role (such as one created outside the CloudFormation template, like this example):

 ```
 Resources: